 The statistical package SPSS 25 was used for statistical analysis of the data.
 International vs. domestic differences were examined by paired t-tests for independent samples.
-This research tested total effect and direct effect to determine whether the effect of the childhood city residence (CCR) on the tourist preferences for a mix of rural and urban destination is completely/partially/inconsistently mediated by tourists experiences and characteristics.
+This research tested the total and direct effects to determine whether the effect of the childhood city/non-city residence (CCR) on the tourist preferences for a mix of rural and urban destinations is completely/partially/inconsistently mediated by tourists’ experiences and characteristics.
 Partial mediation occurs when the indirect effect and the corresponding direct effect are of the same sign.
 Complete mediation occurs when the indirect effect is nonzero and the direct effect is zero.
-Inconsistent mediation (sometimes called suppression) occurs when the indirect effect and the direct effect are nonzero but have opposite signs (Maassen & Bakker, 2001; MacKinnon, Krull, & Lockwood, 2000).
-Pearson's correlations examined direct effects and PROCESS macro examined mediation effects for the hierarchical multiple regression.
-The significance of the mediation effects was examined by calculating 5,000 bootstrapped samples to estimate the 95% bias-corrected and accelerated confidence intervals (CIs) of indirect effects of the predictor on the outcome through the mediator (A.F.
-Hayes, 2013).
+Inconsistent mediation (sometimes called suppression) occurs when the indirect effect and the direct effect are nonzero but have opposite signs (Maassen & Bakker 2001; MacKinnon, Krull, & Lockwood 2000).
+The Pearson correlation method examined direct effects and PROCESS macro examined mediation effects for the hierarchical multiple regression.
+The significance of the mediation effects was examined by calculating 5,000 bootstrapped samples to estimate the 95% bias-corrected and accelerated confidence intervals (CIs) of indirect effects of the predictor on the outcome through the mediator (Hayes 2013).

-4. Results
+3. Results

-The tourist characteristics for international and domestic vacations and the reliability and correlation between them are represented by tables 2a and 2b.
+The tourist characteristics for international and domestic vacations and the reliability and correlation between them are shown in tables 2a and 2b.

-Table 2a
+[Insert Table 2a here]

-Major International tourist variables and correlations between them